-- 12.1 The supplement will state which of the following time limits, if any, will apply and, for each, the time limit. - Mark 1 Time Limit Time limit for the first boat to pass Mark 1. - Race Time Limit Time limit for the first boat to start, sail the course and finish. - Finishing Window Time limit for boats to finish after the first boat starts, sails the course and finishes. - 12.2 If no boat has passed Mark 1 within the Mark 1 Time Limit, the race shall be abandoned. - 12.3 Boats failing to finish within the Finishing Window shall be scored Did Not Finish without a hearing.
+- 12.1 The supplement will state which of the following time limits, if any, will apply and, for each, the time limit. - Mark 1 Time Limit Time limit for the first board to pass Mark 1. - Race Time Limit Time limit for the first board to start, sail the course and finish. - Finishing Window Time limit for boards to finish after the first board starts, sails the course and finishes. - 12.2 If no board has passed Mark 1 within the Mark 1 Time Limit, the race shall be abandoned. - 12.3 Boards failing to finish within the Finishing Window shall be scored Did Not Finish without a hearing.
 This changes RRS 35, A5.1 and A5.2.